Semen Analysis Testing

 Missing Part of Specimen

 Trying to collect a semen specimen in a rather small cup is usually a new experience for most men, and it is quite common for men to miss collecting part of the specimen, especially the first time or two they try.
-I therefore recommend that men “practice” once or twice at home prior to the actual week of their semen analysis, using a similar type of wide-mouth cup (such as a Dixie cup).
-If you still miss part of the specimen on the day of testing, do not try to scoop up the missed part into the collection cup—you don’t want to introduce outside bacteria or foreign matter into the specimen.
-Instead, when you turn in the specimen cup, just let the lab know that you missed part of the collection, and an estimate of what percentage of the specimen you think you lost so that this can be reported and taken into consideration when evaluating the results.
+I therefore recommend that men “practice” once or twice at home prior to the actual week of their semen analysis, using a similar type of wide-mouth cup.
+If a patient still misses a part of the specimen on the day of testing, he should not try to scoop up the missed part into the collection cup—you don’t want to introduce outside bacteria or foreign matter into the specimen.
+Instead, when he turns in the specimen cup, he should just let the lab know that part of the collection was missed, and an estimate of what percentage of the specimen he felt was lost so that this can be reported and taken into consideration when evaluating the results.

 Need for Lubrication

 Many lubricants can damage sperm quality if they come into contact with the semen.
 However, masturbation without lubrication can be unpleasant (and sometime not possible) for some men.
 There are isotonic lubricants, such as Preseed, which do not seem to have a negative impact on sperm quality.
-If you think that you are going to have a problem with collecting a specimen without lubrication, then ask the lab if you can use an isotonic lubricant (which can be purchased without a prescription and is found at most drugstores).
+If a patient thinks that he is going to have a problem with collecting a specimen without lubrication, then he can ask the lab if he can use an isotonic lubricant (which can be purchased without a prescription and found online.

 See "Lubricants" section for more detailed information on this topic.